mitmproxy/mitmproxy/docs/certinstall.rst

 Quick Setup
 -----------

+WARNING!!!
+Use at your own risk.
+The CA certificate should be removed before connecting to an untrusted network.

 By far the easiest way to install the mitmproxy certificates is to use the built-in certificate installation app.
 To do this, just start mitmproxy and configure your target device with the correct proxy settings.
 Now start a